Tim299/cloud/README.md

 Database needs to be pre-populated.
-This can be done by copying and executing the backup.sql in the postgres service
+This can be done by copying and executing the schema.sql in the postgres service